pleix64/RestaurantAPI/README.md

 with an empty json { }, and with the same user token.

-* Other API endpoints should be standard as how the course requires.
+* Usage of other API endpoints are straighforward.